alexdibol/courses_education/README.md

 # AI for Financial Practitioners
-### A Tetralogy on the Future of Reasoning, Markets, and Intelligence
+### A Pentalogy on the Future of Reasoning, Markets, and Intelligence

 **Author:** Alejandro Reynoso
 **Chief Scientist, DEFI Capital Research**